Random displacements in critical Rydberg atom arrays

-In current Rydberg experiments, atoms are confined in optical tweezers, typically exhibiting positional deviations of about 5\% relative to the lattice constant \cite{fang2024probing}.
-Motivated by this, we investigate the Ising transition realized in one-dimensional Rydberg atom arrays under such quenched displacement disorder, see Fig.~\ref{fig:main}(a).
+In current Rydberg experiments, atoms are confined in optical tweezers, typically exhibiting positional deviations of about 5\% relative to the lattice constant \cite{fang2024probing}, {resulting mostly from imperfections to optical tweezers that trap the atoms.
+The dominant effect when the imperfections are small comes from random parallel-to-the-lattice displacements (along the lattice for $d=1$), as their first-order effect on interatomic distance outweighs the second-order effect of displacements perpendicular to the lattice.} Motivated by this, we investigate the Ising transition realized in one-dimensional Rydberg atom arrays under such {longitudinal} quenched displacement disorder, see Fig.~\ref{fig:main}(a).
 In the absence of disorder, spontaneous breaking of a $\mathbb{Z}_2$ symmetry occurs and is effectively described by the celebrated $\phi^4$ theory, with $\phi$ as the order parameter [cf.~Eq.~\eqref{eq:phi4}].
 When introducing disorder, the Rydberg blockade interactions lead to explicit breaking of the $\mathbb{Z}_2$ symmetry.
 Notably, we find that the effective action does not conform to the random-field Ising perturbation $S_\text{dis}=\int dxdt\,h(x)\phi(x,t)$ with a short-range correlated $h(x)$, which would destroy the ordered phase entirely \cite{imry1975random}.
 Instead, it is dominated by a locally constrained disorder term, $S_\text{dis} = \int dxdt\,h(x)\partial_x\phi(x,t)$, with $h(x)$ proportional to the random displacement at position $x$.
 This seemingly modest modification of the disorder action can drastically alter (i) the existence of the ordered phase and (ii) the universality class of the resulting disorder-driven criticality compared to the standard random-field Ising model, as detailed below.

 \emph{Model.---} We consider a one-dimensional chain of $N$ atoms.
 The atom at site $i$, with spatial position $x_i$, can be in the atomic ground state $|g_i\rangle$ or the Rydberg state $|r_i\rangle$.
 A laser couples these two states, determining the Rabi frequency $\Omega$ and detuning $\Delta$ through the laser strength and frequency, respectively.
 Two Rydberg atoms can interact via a power-law decaying interaction $V_{ij}=\frac{C_6}{|x_i - x_j|^6}$.
 The Hamiltonian reads